900 Barton Springs Road

 Annie Harding is a retiree from The University of Texas as an enabler for a theoretical physics research group and coordinator of a graduate fellowship program in nanoscience.
 Now spending her days doing whatever she wants, often with the love of her life, Bruce Willenzik, some of her fave pastimes are working out, girl days, and epic road trips.
 Her first visit to the Armadillo Christmas Bazaar in 1988 started a lifetime love of the show.
 Her first job was working the night box office (thanks Leea Mechling!).
 She’s excited to see Anne Johnson leading the way!

 Anne Johnson works full time as Producer & General Manager of the Armadillo Christmas Bazaar.
 She considers herself an “Armadillo baby” along with many other children that grew up at Armadillo because of their parents’ role in the 80’s and 90’s.
 Anne’s first Armadillo job was as a five year old, delivering show flyers to local Austin businesses in her radio flyer wagon with Mom.
-Until the pandemic up to four generations of her family celebrated each Christmas Eve at the Armadillo.
-Anne has been working production for the event since 2010, learning the ropes to one day inherit the show.
+You can find up to four generations of her family celebrating at the Armadillo each year.
+Anne has been working production for the event since 2010, training to one day inherit the show.
 She is honored to be a part of an iconic Austin tradition and dedicated to its success in the future.
 She can think of no better job than producing events and working in the world of art.
 She loves visiting local, regional and national art shows.
 Anne served on the board for Art Alliance Austin helping plan Art City Austin and other art events in Austin.
-As a new mom in 2020, she can’t wait to pass along the culture and tradition of the Armadillo Christmas Bazaar to her son.
+She welcomed her son into the world in 2020 and she is so excited to pass along the culture and tradition of the Armadillo Christmas Bazaar to him.